Last week, a doctoral student came to me for writing advice.

-That's why people who publish content on the Internet -- from established bloggers and journalists to ordinary Twitter and Facebook users -- need to:
+People who publish content on the Internet, from established bloggers and journalists to ordinary Twitter and Facebook users, need to:

-1) quickly relay the value of their content, and
+1) Relay the value of their content quickly

-According to research conducted by the Nielsen Norman Group in 1998, 79% of readers scan new web pages that they come across.
+According to research conducted by the Nielsen Norman Group, 79% of readers scanned new web pages in 1998.